Charles Lloyd (Australian general): Later life

 In 1946, Lloyd became a senior executive of the Argus & Australasian newspaper, before unsuccessfully seeking Liberal Party pre-selection for a seat in Federal parliament the same year.
 In 1948, he was appointed as a member of the government committee that reported on the administration of the British Commonwealth Occupation Force in Japan.
 His later work included postings as chief of the United Nations Refugee Organisation in Australia and New Zealand (1948–51), and Chief of Mission of the United Nations Korean Reconstruction Agency (1951–53).
 On return to Australia he took up a position as vice-chairman of Navcot (Aust.)
 Pty Ltd, a private enterprise which was involved in shipping refugees from Europe as part of the post-war immigration program.
-Whilst visiting relatives in Western Australia, Lloyd died, aged just 57, of jaundice in the Repatriation General Hospital, in Hollywood, Perth, on 31 May 1956 and was buried in Karrakatta Cemetery.
+Whilst visiting relatives in Western Australia, Lloyd died, aged just 57, of jaundice in the Repatriation General Hospital, in Nedlands, Perth, on 31 May 1956 and was buried in Karrakatta Cemetery.
 He was survived by his wife, daughter and two sons.